Table of Contents

 The Numerator will give you a string of numbers.
 Your job is to figure out the pattern, and then apply the pattern by pressing the next two numbers in the pattern.

-The pattern in the above example is plus zero, plus one, plus zero, plus one, and so on and so forth.
+The pattern above uses a pair of numbers and adds one to the lowest one and subtracts one from the highest.
 Press the next two numbers in the pattern to solve it.
 In this case, the answer is three and four.
 If you are incorrect in either number, you will be informed of that fact and given another pattern.
 Since you don't have to be successful five times in a row, if you get one that you can't figure out, you can randomly guess.
 If you're wrong, you'll get a new pattern.
 If you're right, so much the better.
 It seems that the patterns get easier if you fail more often.

 If you are moving in a clockwise direction, it's time to get groovy.